edfvr/DBMS_II/IA-1/README.md

 An SQL query that obtains a list of departments and total amount each department spends on salary payments.

 ### `6-plus_five_percent.sql`
-A query to generate a list of the bottom 3 lowest paid workers and add 5% of their salaries as bonus to their new salaries.
+A query which generates a list of the bottom 3 lowest paid workers and add 5% of their salaries as bonus to their new salaries.

 ### `7-each_dept.sql`
 An SQL query that returns a list of all departments indicating the number of people in each department.